ersanchez/instructional-design/licensing/outline.md

 Here is another blurb from [eLearningBrothers][multi] about multi-users:

 > "...if you purchased a 1-user license, then only one designer is allowed to access and download templates.
 Also, only 1 designer is allowed to use the templates to create content."

+## Staying out of Trouble

+Avoid violating copyright law by following these steps:

+* Check who owns the work
+* Ask for permission to use the work
+* Buy a license (if required)
+* Provide attribution ...more on this later on
+* Use it responsibly

+Note: these steps are based on Pacada's presentation noted in the References section.

+[Copyright law (U.S. Code &sect; 504)][copy] states that "...an infringer of copyright is liable for either (1) the copyright owner's actual damages ...or (2) statuatory damages."
+These statuatory damages can go up to $150,000 per infringement.
+Attornees fees are added on top of that.

+## Creative Commons (CC)

+* Varying levels of granting rights to the end user

+### CC License Adders

+The following adders can be used to fine tune the rights that a copyright holder can grant to an end user.
+They are listed from most-free to most-limiting.

+* **Public Domain (CC0)** - Creator allows full freedom to use the work in any way the end user sees fit - not limited at all.
+* **Attribution (BY)** - Ok to copy, distribute, display, perform as long as creator is credited
+* **Share-Alike (SA)** - Any derivative works must use the same license type as the original content
+* **Non-Commercial (NC)** - ok to copy, distribute, display, perform ...**NOT OK** to sell
+* **No Derivatives (ND)** - Ok only to use verbatim copies - no changes are authorized

+Combinations of these adders can be used to fine-tune the rights granted to the end user.

+Examples:

+* CC0
+* CC-BY
+* CC-BY-SA
+* CC-BY-NC
+* CC-BY-ND
+* CC-BY-NC-SA
+* CC-BY-NC-ND

+## Attribution

+* Include copyright and notices
+* Cite author's name
+* Cite name or title of work
+* Cite specific CC license (if applicable)
+* Mention if the work has been altered

+Creative Commons [Best practices for attribution][bpa]

+## Public Domain

+* Copyright has expired
+* Copyright has been intentionally relinquished
+* Purest form of free/open work
+* No owner
+* No controller
+* CC0

 ## Examples of Sites Catering to Different Licenses